alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

     Do not enclose it in single or double quotes as this will get interpreted as part of the secret.

     Once you have finished, save the file and quit the editor.
 The changes you made will be encrypted by Hiera eYAML.
 Should you encounter an error, please see the troubleshooting section below.

     > **NOTE**
     >
     > When editing a Hiera key that has previously been encrypted, you will
     > notice a number enclosed in parentheses after the word GPG; for
     > example: DEC::GPG(1).
 You should not make any changes to the number as
     > this is used by Hiera eYAML GPG to identify existing encrypted data.

+3. Check that the value is actually encrypted!
+If you make a typo in your markup, Hiera Eyaml doesn't always treat it as an error.

+    GIT_PAGER='less -S' git diff

 ## Managing access to encrypted Hiera data